playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Vue

 Unlike React and Angular, Vue's APIs don't allow us to easily count a child's list items.
-There's a lot of nuance to _why_ this is the case, but we'll do our best when we [rewrite Vue from scratch in the third book of the series](https://framework.guide).
+There's a lot of nuance to _why_ this is the case, but we'll do our best to explain that when we [rewrite Vue from scratch in the third book of the series](https://framework.guide).

 <!-- Editor's note: While yes, we could do a `mounted() {this.$slots.children}` for THIS example, two things: 1) It's bad practice in that it will cause two renders.
 2) It breaks in the very next code sample -->